ML-Memory-Profiling-Group/blog_v2/src/content/note/en/intro-to-llm/index.md

 * the Checkpoint API,
 * the Profiling API,

-For this detailed analysis, we utilized a lightweight custom tool: the **GPU Memory Profiler (GMPProfiler)** .
+For this detailed analysis, we utilized our custom tool: the **GPU Memory Profiler (GMPProfiler)** .
 This profiler was built atop the CUPTI’s stack, leveraging both the Activities API and the Range Profiling API for fine-grained tracing and performance data collection.
 For the purposes of this blog, we will focus exclusively on interpreting the performance data collected.
-If you’d like to explore or reproduce the tooling:
+If you’d like to explore or reproduce the tooling, we have put down the following resources:
 * Source Code: [github](https://ml-memory-profiling-group.github.io/blog_v2/note/intro-to-llm/)
 * Tutorial: [github](https://ml-memory-profiling-group.github.io/blog_v2/note/intro-to-llm/)